raspberrypilearning/lego-plotter/en/step_2.md

 Connect a monitor, keyboard, and mouse to your Raspberry Pi.
 If you've never used a Raspberry Pi before, you might want to start with [this project](https://learning-admin.raspberrypi.org/en/projects/raspberry-pi-getting-started).

-Attach the Build HAT to your Raspberry Pi (making sure you can see the Raspberry Pi logo on the top) and connect a 7.5V power supply to the barrel jack of the Build HAT.
+Attach the Build HAT to your Raspberry Pi (make sure you can see the Raspberry Pi logo on the top) and connect a 7.5V power supply to the barrel jack of the Build HAT.
 This will boot your Raspberry Pi.

 --- /task ---